Dynamically create and use a persistent volume with Azure disks in Azure Kubernetes Service (AKS)

 A persistent volume represents a piece of storage that has been provisioned for use with Kubernetes pods.
-A persistent volume can be used by one or many pods and can be dynamically or statically provisioned.
-For more information on Kubernetes persistent volumes, see Kubernetes persistent volumes.
-This article shows you how to use persistent volumes with Azure disks in an Azure Kubernetes Service (AKS) cluster.
+A persistent volume can be used by one or many pods, and can be dynamically or statically provisioned.
+This article shows you how to dynamically create persistent volumes with Azure disks for use by a single pod in an Azure Kubernetes Service (AKS) cluster.

-Built in storage classes
+Built-in storage classes

 A storage class is used to define how a unit of storage is dynamically created with a persistent volume.
 For more information on Kubernetes storage classes, see Kubernetes Storage Classes.

 Each AKS cluster includes four pre-created storage classes, two of them configured to work with Azure disks:

 - The default storage class provisions a standard SSD Azure disk.